 An organization chart of the executive branch by functional areas is displayed on the following page.
-This chart depicts the current structure of the executive branch, and therefore does not reflect any reorganizations that are proposed in the Executive Budget.
-These are described elsewhere, particularly in the Agency Presentations section of this volume.
+This chart depicts the current structure of the executive branch.

-FUNCTIONAL DISTRIBUTION OF STATE AGENCIES IN THE EXECUTIVE BRANCH January 1, 2004
+FUNCTIONAL DISTRIBUTION OF STATE AGENCIES IN THE EXECUTIVE BRANCH

-\ Indicates agencies within the Executive Department
+Indicates agencies within the Executive Department